mattdw/atompub/README.md

 These are the keys used in creating \<entry> elements.
 Again, strings unless specified, optional unless noted.

 * `title` (required) - title of the entry.
-* `id` (required) - a globally unique identifier for the entry.
+* `id` (required) - for syndication, a globally unique identifier for the entry.
 Should never change.
 Permalinks may be reliable enough.
+For APP editable entries, it only needs to be locally unique, so it should just be something like a numeric primary key, as it ends up in URLs.
 * `updated` (required, `java.util.Date` or `org.joda.time.DateTime`) - the date of the last significant change to the entry.
 Might be 'modified date' if you store one, otherwise 'published date' is fine.
 * `published` (optional, otherwise as `updated`) - date the entry was first published.
 * `url` - a link to an alternative version of the entry. e.g. blog post permalink.